-This recipe is actually based off my incredibly popular Vegan Funfetti Sugar Cookies.
-However, instead of sprinkles, I added in bright green matcha powder.
+This recipe is actually based on my incredibly popular Vegan Funfetti Sugar Cookies.
+However, instead of sprinkles, I added bright green matcha powder.

 To my surprise, adding in matcha did lead to a few changes to the base of this recipe.
 For one, this recipe actually calls for less flour than my funfetti cookies.
 That is because, when I used the same amount of flour, my cookies hardly spread and were too puffy/cakey.
 Once, I reduced the flour, this solved the problem and allowed the cookies to spread and get chewy!

-I also tested this recipe with varying amount of baking powder and baking soda as well.
-While I liked the texture of the cookies with 1/2 tsp baking soda, ultimately it left a bad aftertaste (from having nothing acidic for the baking soda to interact with) and left the cookies an undesirable brown color inside.
+I also tested these matcha cookies with varying amounts of baking powder and baking soda as well.
+While I liked the texture of the cookies with ½ tsp baking soda, ultimately it left a bad aftertaste (from having nothing acidic for the baking soda to interact with) and left the cookies an undesirable brown color inside.
 Ultimately, I decided using just baking powder was the right move to keep these cookies bright green, chewy yet still soft, and full of matcha flavor.

-Also, I have to give credit to The Little Epicurean whose matcha cookies inspired this flavor as well as a lot of my other matcha desserts!
+Also, I have to give credit to The Little Epicurean whose matcha cookies inspired these matcha sugar cookies as well as a lot of my other matcha desserts!

 How to make matcha sugar cookies

-Not only are there only 8 ingredients required for this recipe, but it’s SUPER simple to whip these cookies up.
+Not only are there only 8 ingredients required for these vegan matcha cookies, but they are SUPER simple to make.
 I only chill my cookies for 30 minutes-1 hour which also makes this delicious green tea sugar cookie quick!